materiaraiding/materiaraiding-old/ucob.md

 ```
                   <NAEL>
-D3 < D1 < H1 < MT < ST > H2 > D2 > D4
+D3 < D1 < H1 < MT < OT > H2 > D2 > D4
 ```

 {: .note }
-If a tower spawns infront of Nael, this belongs to **ST**.
+If a tower spawns infront of Nael, this belongs to **OT**.

-Avoiding the Megaflare puddles that drop, preposition yourself to be knocked back into your tower by **Heavensfall**, if you miss the tower, you have some time to adjust into the tower before it explodes.
+Avoiding the **Megaflare Puddles** that drop, preposition yourself to be knocked back into your tower by **Heavensfall**, if you miss the tower, you have some time to adjust into the tower before it explodes.

-Once the towers resolve, rotating AoEs will begin spinning around the room, avoid the AoEs by rotating around the room and stay near the wall while Nael sends out two {% glossary Hypernova %}, after the {% glossary Hypernova %} make your way into the center of the room for another **Party Stack**.
+Once the towers resolve, rotating AoEs will begin spinning around the room, avoid the AoEs by rotating around the room and stay near the wall while Nael sends out two {% glossary Hypernova %}, after the {% glossary Hypernova %} make your way into the center of the room for another **Party Stack** ({% glossary Fireball %}).
 Finally, Bahamut will use another {% glossary Gigaflare %} followed by three {% glossary Flare Breath %}.

 ### Tenstrike Trio (TST)
 [TST Toolbox](https://ff14.toolboxgaming.space/?id=141245760517361&preview=1){: .btn .btn-blue }